TrialSource/TrialSource/README.md

 ## Information

-To run TrialSource, simply type within the root of the TrialSource directory:
+To run create an environment to run TrialSource, simply type within the root of the TrialSource directory:

     $ vagrant up
+    $ vagrant provision

 Configuration is handled within the `Vagrantfile` which points to our Ansible playbook